UPPMAX/R-matlab-julia-HPC/docs/r/MLR.rst

       .. tab:: LUNARC

          Short serial example for running on Cosmos.
-Loading R/4.2.1 and prerequisites, alsoa suitable R-bundle-Bioconductor
+Loading R/4.2.1 and prerequisites, also a suitable R-bundle-Bioconductor

          .. code-block:: sh